Rosemary A. Dobbins: Post-NASA career

 After leaving NASA, Rosemary Dobbins established her own studio, which included a darkroom, and continued to hone her skills in art through study at the University of Alabama in Huntsville.
 She became a close friend, student and colleague of local artist Jack Dempsey who had been hired by UAH to create their new Art Department.
 Dempsey tried to recruit Dobbins to teach at UAH, but she declined.
 While she had accrued over 400 college credits of study beyond her art degree, and was Phi Kappa Phi, she never completed a Bachelor's.
 She did organize several local artist working groups, and taught in smaller circles out of her studio.
 On rare occasions she took on commercial commissions, and sold some of her work to select private collectors.
 During this time Dr. Edward Dobbins Jr. became the Director of the Rocket Propulsion Technology & Management Center at Redstone Arsenal under the R & D Division of MICOM, and Rosemary Dobbins continued with her social responsibilities as part of the "Dobbins Team".

 1n 1966 their dream of adopting a child, which they had been pursuing for years, was finally realized when they brought their daughter home toward the end of that year.
-In 1968 they spent a year in Boston while Edward completed a second Masters at MIT as a Sloane Fellow; in 1980 he completed his Ph.D. from UAH.
+In 1968 they spent a year in Boston while Edward completed a second master's at MIT as a Sloane Fellow; in 1980 he completed his Ph.D. from UAH.
 Over the years, even as she raised her daughter, Rosemary continued to produce work out of her studio, constantly experimenting and at the same time attaining mastery over a wide range of mediums including photography, oil, watercolor, acrylic, airbrush, charcoal, ink, and mixed-media.
 Many of her pieces even included sculptural elements, or found object art.
 She often fluctuated between hyperrealism - especially in her watercolor work - influenced by Dempsey, and the Impressionism and Modernism of her art school days.
 In her later studio period, her painting more heavily reflected Abstract Modernism, while in her photography she focused on cultural themes.
-Her work was featured in local shows and state exhibitions throughout the 60's, 70's and 80's, and won several awards.
+Her work was featured in local shows and state exhibitions throughout the 1960s, 70s and 80s, and won several awards.